ProvisionGenie/ProvisionGenie/Docs/docs/corecomponents/howtobuildthecanvasapp.md

 ```
 If(
     isPageSummary = 1,
     "Let's make your teamwork wishes come true",
     If(
         isPageSummary = 2,
         "Basic info about your Team",
         If(
             isPageSummary = 3,
+            "Members & Owners",
+            If(
+                isPageSummary = 4,
                 "Channels",
                 If(
-isPageSummary = 4,
+                    isPageSummary = 5,
                     "Your Library",
                     If(
-isPageSummary = 5,
+                        isPageSummary = 6,
                         "Your List",
                         If(
-isPageSummary = 6,
+                            isPageSummary = 7,
                             "Looks good?",
                             "You made it! "
+                        )
                     )
                 )
             )
         )
     )
 )
 ```